 \section{Acknowledgments}

-Work funded by the Research Council of Norway (RCN) through SFI AutoShip(RCN project 309230), NTNU AMOS (RCN project 223254), SFI Harvest (RCN project 309661), and partly funded by the European Union via the LORELEI-X Twinning project (GA 101159489) and NTNU VISTA CAROS.
-Authors would also like to thank Jon Estil Krågebakk for providing 3D models, and the team of engineers at MC-Lab, Robert Opland, and Vebjørn Steinsholt.
+Work funded by the Research Council of Norway (RCN) through SFI AutoShip (RCN grant 309230), Norwegian Maritime AI Centre (RCN grant 359242), NTNU AMOS (RCN grant 223254), SFI Harvest (RCN grant 309661), and partly funded by the European Union via the LORELEI-X Twinning project (GA 101159489) and NTNU VISTA CAROS.
+Authors would also like to thank Jon Estil Krågebakk for providing 3D models, the team of engineers at MC-Lab, Robert Opland, and Vebjørn Steinsholt.